harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 ### What are some examples of values that are not hardcoded in the deployment setup?

-Some examples of values that are not hardcoded include chart versions, values YAMLs, infradef, and namespaces.
+Some examples of values that are not hardcoded include chart versions, values YAMLs, infrastructure definition, and namespaces.
 These are currently treated as runtime inputs.

 ### Trigger another stage with inputs in a given pipeline?